How do you reduce FLUX.2 cold start time on serverless GPUs?

 | Full Pipeline | GPU Snapshot + Async VRAM transfers | 7.2s | 4.1s | 6.7× cold reduction |

+CPU-to-GPU transfer of ~18 GB bf16 weights dominates (~35s of a 48.3s baseline).
+Library import, pipeline init, and scheduler setup account for the remainder.
 On startup, loading the ~18 GB of weights for the FLUX.2 pipeline from disk into system memory and then transferring them to the GPU (L40S) takes nearly 50 seconds.
 Since users expect images under 5 seconds, scale-to-zero serverless was unusable.

 GPU Memory Snapshots (CRIU)